I write for Colorado State University

 I wrote these articles as a blogger for the much vaunted Apex Book Company, from 2010-2014.

-All about the greatest images in the history of ever
+New stories and all about the greatest images in the history of ever

 This Week’s Art: Insignificance in Booth’s inks